dciancu/unifi-protect-unvr-docker-arm64/README.md

 This further helps mimic the UNVR hardware which Protect expects to be running on.

 ## Setup

+> [!IMPORTANT]
+> Protect requires at least 4 GB RAM in order to boot and run correctly.

 When you run the image for the first time, you have to go through the initial console setup, find the host IP address and navigate to `http://host-ip`.